Sahil0p/Movie-Ticket-Booking-System-Django/README.md

 - 📚 **Documentation and Testing:**
 Complete Swagger docs detail each API endpoint's requests and responses, including JWT security.
 Modular and clean code ensures maintainability and testability.

+---

+## 🎯 Business Logic

+- ❌ No double booking: a seat cannot be reserved twice.
+- 🚫 No overbooking: bookings capped by show capacity.
+- 🔄 Booking cancellation frees the seat.
+- 🔒 Users can only view and cancel their own bookings.
+- 🛡️ Input validation with helpful error messages.

+---

+## 🌟 Bonus Features

+- 🔁 Retry and atomic transaction logic for concurrency.
+- 🚨 Clear and user-friendly error handling.
+- 🔑 Strict security and ownership validations.
+- 📚 Modular codebase and clean design.

+---